Verksmidja/H24_RoboSveinki/MainReadme.md

 |                  | Santa Claus Glasses                   | 1        |
 | **Wed.
 11. Dec** | 3D Printed Handbell                   | 1        |
 # ____________________________________________________________________________

 ## Price list

+>This is the price of the items we used for our project.

 | Item                   | Price (ISK) |
 |-------------------------|-------------|